A Complete Guide to AP Automation

 Automation eliminates most manual tasks involved in processing invoices.
 The technology extracts and validates invoice data, matches invoices with purchase orders and receipts, and posts approved invoices directly into an ERP system.
 Any invoices that require review, approval, or exceptions resolution are electronically routed to specific individuals based on pre-configured rules.
 Dashboards alert managers to bottlenecks and users to invoices approaching their due date.

-Spend $5 to process a single invoice
+Spend only $5 to process an invoice

 Highly-automated AP departments can spend less than one-fourth as much to process a single invoice as peers with little or no automation ($5 per invoice versus $20 per invoice).
 Skeptical?
 AP Automation solutions eliminate manual processes that drive up the cost of accounts payable processing, such as: